 Sunday's by-election, to fill a few dozen vacant seats, followed months of surprising reforms by a nominally civilian government that does not relish ceding ground to Suu Kyi, but which must appear more democratic in order to emerge from decades of international isolation that have crippled the Southeast Asian nation's economy.

-But if Suu Kyi takes office as expected, it would symbolize a giant leap toward national reconciliation after nearly a quarter-century in which she spent most of her time under house arrest.
+But when Suu Kyi takes office, it will symbolize a giant leap toward national reconciliation after nearly a quarter-century in which she spent most of her time under house arrest.
 It could also nudge Western powers closer to easing economic sanctions they have imposed on the country for years.

 Her decision to endorse Thein Sein's reforms so far and run in the election was a great gamble.
 Once in parliament, she can seek to influence policy and challenge the government from within.
 But she also risks legitimizing a regime she has fought against for decades while gaining little true legislative power.